top of page

 Here's where it gets genuinely complicated.
 Different sources report Siminoff's ownership stake in Ring very differently — some cite approximately 25–30%, others as low as 10%.
 That's not a small discrepancy.
 At a 10% stake on a $1.1 billion deal, his Ring payout would be roughly $110 million.
 At 30% on a $1.8 billion deal, you're looking at $540 million before taxes.

-The most cited figure — $300 million — sits somewhere in the middle and appears to reflect a 25–30% stake on an acquisition price in the $1.2–$1.8 billion range, which itself was never officially confirmed by Amazon or Ring.
+The most cited figure for Siminoff's net worth — $300 million — sits somewhere in the middle and appears to reflect a 25–30% stake on an acquisition price in the $1.2–$1.8 billion range, which itself was never officially confirmed by Amazon or Ring.
 Amazon rarely discloses acquisition prices.

-So treat $300 million as a reasonable working estimate — not a precise figure.
+So treat $300 million as a reasonable working estimate of Siminoff's wealth — not a precise figure.

 How Jamie Siminoff Built His Net Worth

 Ring is the headline, but Siminoff was building and selling companies well before Amazon came knocking.
-His wealth story starts earlier than most people realise.
+The story of Jamie Siminoff's net worth starts earlier than most people realise, and Siminoff's journey as an entrepreneur began long before he became a household name.

 Early Ventures Before Ring